In an effort to keep DHS.gov current, the archive contains outdated information that may not reflect current policy or programs.

 How may an individual fix an erroneous record that appears in SAVE?

-To correct your immigration record, individuals should contact USCIS by scheduling an InfoPass appointment, either at a local USCIS office or at the InfoPass website, or by calling the National Customer Service Center at 1-800-375-5283.
+To correct your immigration record, individuals should contact USCIS by scheduling an InfoPass appointment, either at a local USCIS office or at the InfoPass website, or by calling the USCIS Contact Center at 1-800-375-5283.

 Who staffs the SAVE Help e-mail and 1-888 line and for what purpose can these be used?